syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Set height and width to the DateTimePicker
+## Set height and width to the Date Time Picker

-The SfDateTimePicker control allows you to the change the height and the width by using the [HeightRequest] and [WidthRequest] property in [SfDateTimePicker].
+The SfDateTimePicker control allows you to the change the height and width by using the [HeightRequest] and [WidthRequest] property in [SfDateTimePicker].

 {% tabs %}
-{% highlight xaml tabtitle="MainPage.xaml" %}
+{% highlight xaml tabtitle="XAML" hl_lines="2 3" %}

 <picker:SfDateTimePicker x:Name="Picker"
                     HeightRequest="280"